No More Games/The Remix Album

-No More Games: The Remix Album is a remix album from pop group New Kids on the Block.
-It peaked at #19 on the U.S. Billboard 200.
+No More Games/The Remix Album is a remix album from pop group New Kids on the Block.
+It peaked at number 19 on the US Billboard 200.

 Background and production

 By early 1991, the ever-shifting status of musical trends had begun to take its toll on the enormous popularity of the New Kids on the Block.
 Only two years before, the group had taken the U.S. (and the world) by storm with its seminal second release, Hangin' Tough.
 In June 1990, the album Step by Step would spawn the group's most successful single, the title track.
-After the final single from the album, "Let's Try It Again," failed to crack the top forty, a seeming backlash had become evident.
+After the final single from the album, "Let's Try It Again", failed to crack the top forty, a seeming backlash had become evident.

-Sensing this, group member Donnie Wahlberg led the group in coordinating this remix album, which fused the "harder" elements of hip-hop and urban dance into the New Kids' sound, resulting in No More Games, No Mas Juegos & No More Games/The Remix Album — with a significant portion of the album remixed by Robert Clivilles and David Cole (of C+C Music Factory fame).
+Sensing this, group member Donnie Wahlberg led the group in coordinating this remix album, which fused the "harder" elements of hip-hop and urban dance into the New Kids' sound, resulting in No More Games/The Remix Album—with a significant portion of the album remixed by Robert Clivilles and David Cole (of C+C Music Factory fame).
 Also employed was a marketing tactic to release the album under the 'NKOTB' acronym.
 Since the youngest group member was now eighteen years old, and the rest were in their early twenties, they had arguably grown out of the New 'Kids' On The Block moniker that they rose to fame with.
 More significantly, it was an attempt to dissociate from the stigma that was attached to that name.

 Singles

 The album's first single, "Call It What You Want (The C&C Pump-It Mix)" is a house remix track, again produced by Clivilles/Cole, featuring an intro rap from Freedom Williams.
 The song was another that received decent (though not enthusiastic) airplay in North America during the spring months of 1991, and could be considered the "last hurrah" in terms of singles from the group's initial run.
-The single peaked at #12 on the UK Singles Chart.
-The album opens up with "Games (The New Kids Get Hard Mix)," a track co-written by Donnie Wahlberg, that originally appeared on the Step by Step album.
+The single peaked at number 12 on the UK Singles Chart.
+The album opens up with "Games (The New Kids Get Hard Mix)", a track co-written by Donnie Wahlberg, that originally appeared on the Step by Step album.
 Employing hip-hop samples, jazz riffs sung by Jordan Knight, and defensive rhymes by Wahlberg, "Games" was a dramatic departure from their previously clean cut sound and was released as the album's second single.
 The song received decent airplay from stations nationwide, but was not a major hit on the charts.
-"Baby, I Believe In You" was released as a third single it peaked #91 in ARIA charts, #64 in Netherlands and #20 in New Zealand.
+"Baby, I Believe in You" was released as a third single it peaked at number 91 on the ARIA Charts, number 64 in Netherlands and number 20 in New Zealand.